tknerr/bills-kitchen/GETTING_STARTED.md

 Internet connectivity is a must as we will bootstrap new VMs from scratch which requires downloading packages etc...

-We assume you mounted the DevPack to the `W:\` drive by double-clicking the `mount-w-drive.bat` file and that the environment has been set up via `W:\set-env.bat`.
+We assume you mounted Bill's Kitchen to the `W:\` drive by double-clicking the `mount-w-drive.bat` file and that the environment has been set up via `W:\set-env.bat`.

 ## The Scenario